DataIntellectTech/TorQ/InstallGuide.md

 Where data parameter and env parameter are optional parameters.
 Full usage of the parameters described below

-Then to run the torq stack:
+Then to run the TorQ stack:

 `./deploy/bin/torq.sh start all`